The Beckham Law

 Understanding the Beckham Law

-The Beckham Law, formally known as the Special Tax Regime for Workers Relocated to Spanish Territory, is a tax system in Spain that allows certain foreign workers to be taxed as non-residents.
+The Beckham Law, formally known as the Special Tax Regime for Workers Relocated to Spanish Territory, is a tax system in Spain that allows certain foreign workers who become tax residents in Spain to benefit from a special tax regime.
 Introduced in 2005, it aims to attract international talent by offering reduced tax rates for the first six years of residence.
-This regime is particularly beneficial for high-earning professionals, as it limits taxation to income earned within Spain.
+This regime is particularly beneficial for high-earning professionals, as it limits taxation mainly to income earned within Spain.

 Key Features